NikKowPHP/huberman-app-backend/nest-app/documentation/migration_nestjs_todo.md

-Of course.
-Here is a highly specialized and detailed TODO list, tailored for a small LLM to execute the migration from Laravel to Nest.js, with the specific requirement that the new project resides in a `./nest-app` subdirectory.

-Each step is designed to be atomic and includes explicit commands and file paths reflecting this new directory structure.
+Understood.
+This is a crucial clarification for working with a code-generation-only LLM.
+The model will generate code and file content, but you (the user) will be responsible for running all commands.

+The plan is now updated to reflect this workflow.
+All commands are explicitly marked as **(User Action)**, and instructions are structured as prompts you would give to the LLM.

 ---

-# Migration Plan: Laravel to Nest.js, Prisma, and Supabase (in `./nest-app`)
+# Migration Plan: Laravel to Nest.js, Prisma, and Supabase (Code Generation Only)

-**Project Goal:** To migrate the existing Laravel backend to a Nest.js backend, replacing Eloquent with Prisma ORM and leveraging Supabase for database hosting and user authentication.
+**Project Goal:** To generate the complete source code for migrating the existing Laravel backend to a Nest.js backend within a `./nest-app` directory.

+**Workflow:**
+1.  **User (You):** Execute any command-line actions marked as **(User Action)**.
+2.  **LLM (AI Model):** Generate only the code or file content for each step when prompted.

-**IMPORTANT NOTE:** All commands must be executed from the **project root directory**, not from within `nest-app`.
-All file paths will be relative to the root, e.g., `nest-app/src/main.ts`.
+**IMPORTANT NOTE:** All file paths in the instructions are relative to the project root (e.g., `nest-app/src/main.ts`).

 **Legend:**
 *   `[ ]` - To Do
-*   `(DB)` - Database-related task (Prisma Schema, Migrations)
+*   `(DB)` - Database-related task
-*   `(AUTH)` - Authentication-related task (Supabase Auth)
+*   `(AUTH)` - Authentication-related task
 *   `(API)` - API Endpoint/Controller task
 *   `(LOGIC)` - Business logic/Service task
 *   `(SETUP)` - Project configuration or setup task